Balilihan: History

 The place is a panorama of verdant hills, rugged mountains and green fields.
 It is said to have been so named because of the grass "balili" which grew in abundance.

 Before the beginning of the 19th century, Balilihan was a barrio of Baclayon and an old settlement.
 When the Dagohoy revolt was suppressed by the Spaniards, the authorities established a garrison in Datag (one of its barrios) to discourage and stamp out further uprisings on the part of the natives.
 When Balilihan was separated from Baclayon on the 29th of September 1828, the Spanish government formally established a settlement or pueblo in the sitio "Bay sa Iring" (named so for the network of caves where cats hide) which was about 2 km from the Spanish garrison.

+In 1826, Mandog, one of the insurgent leaders during the Dagohoy rebellion, once attempted to burn Balilihan to the ground as an act of revenge—after they burned the churches of Catigbian and Dimiao—when the Spanish militia murdered hundreds of his people in Catagdaan Cave through suffocation, but they were spared when reinforcement were sent from Tagbilaran, Baclayon, and Dauis.

 The Spanish Belfry in Del Carmen Norte, Balilihan served as a watch tower during Spanish regime.

-Later, due to the scarcity of water, the seat of government was transferred to its present site which is amply supplied with water from various springs.
-The elevated land also made a good viewing point to keep watch over all nearby towns.
-Thus the construction of a Spanish belfry similar to the watch towers of the shores atop the hill.
-This tower is made of adobe stones gathered from the rock deposits of Baclayon.
+Later, due to water scarcity, the seat of government was transferred to its present location, which is well supplied by various natural springs.
+The site’s elevated terrain also provided a strategic vantage point for monitoring nearby areas.
+As a result, a Spanish-era belfry—similar in function to coastal watchtowers—was constructed atop the hill.
+The structure was built from adobe stones sourced from the rock deposits of Baclayon.
 It was erected in the year 1835.
 It was inaugurated in 1846 by the gobernadorcillo.

 In 1888, Friar Benito Grayoa, who at that time exercised control over local governments, ordered the transfer of the municipio to Cabad, a barrio 4 km west of the poblacion.
 The padre's plan met vigorous opposition from the people and through the able leadership of Capitan Bartolome Racho, they filed the protest before the Spanish Military Governor Linares who disapproved the proposal causing Friar Grayoa's ire who then plotted for the consequent punishment of the captain by dragging him with the friar's horse through the streets causing his death in jail.
 Fearing reprisals from the clergy, some of the people migrated to Surigao, Leyte and Misamis.
 Not long afterwards, Friar Grayoa was transferred to Siquijor.
 The Spanish era flourished with the construction of Spanish church at the foot of the Spanish watchtower where a large patio became the hall for social affairs and the friar's convent a school for the cartilla, with the municipio across.
 With the guidance of the local appointed leaders under the control of the Spanish friar, the town slowly progressed peacefully until the outbreak of the revolution in 1898.